Create 3D Presentations in Python

 Overview

 How do you usually create a 3D PowerPoint presentation?
-Microsoft PowerPoint enables to create 3D presentations in terms that we may add 3D models there, apply 3D effects on shapes, create 3D text, upload 3D graphics into presentation, create PowerPoint 3D animations.
+Microsoft PowerPoint lets you add 3D models, apply 3D effects to shapes, create 3D text, insert 3D graphics, and build 3D animations.

-• BevelBottom and BevelTop: set bevel to the shape, define bevel type (e.g. Angle, Circle, SoftRound), define height and width of bevel.
+• bevel_bottom and bevel_top: set bevels, choose a bevel type (e.g., Angle, Circle, SoftRound), and define bevel height and width.

-• ContourColor and ContourWidth: set contour properties to make the shape look like 3D PowerPoint shape.
+• contour_color and contour_width: set contour properties to make a shape look like a 3D PowerPoint object.

-• depth, extrusion_color and extrusion_height: are used to make the shape three-dimension, which means to convert a 2D shape into a 3D shape, by setting its depth or extrusing it.
+• depth, extrusion_color, and extrusion_height: make a shape three-dimensional by setting its depth or extruding it.

-• light_rig: can create a light effect on a 3D shape.
-The logic of this property is closed to Camera, you can set the rotation of the light in relation to the #D shape and choose the light type.
+• light_rig: create lighting effects on a 3D shape; similar to the camera, you can set the light’s rotation relative to the 3D shape and choose a light type.

 All 3D features can be applied to both shapes and text.
-Let us see how to access the properties mentioned above and then look on them in details step by step:
+The sections below show how to access these properties and then examine them step by step.

 import aspose.slides as slides